How to Prepare for CMMC 2.0 Assessment and Certification

 If you’re unsure, answer the following questions:

-It’s important here to point out that if you’re a contractor or subcontractor who works directly with a DoD contractor, you should be CMMC-certified at least at Level 1 (or potentially higher) based on your relationship.
-Likewise, if you use contractors or subcontractors related to a DoD contract, those contractors and subcontractors should also be CMMC certified.
-Also, even if your organization doesn’t access CUI, but you have access to FCI, you should be CMMC-certified.
+It’s important here to point out that if you’re a contractor or subcontractor who works directly with a DoD contractor, you should be CMMC-certified at least at Level 1 (or potentially higher).

 In this on-demand video, you can learn more about how Apptega can help you:

 Apptega can help you manage your Cybersecurity Maturity Model Certification framework and other cybersecurity frameworks all in one platform.
-Using Apptega Harmony, you can even crosswalk your frameworks, for example, NIST 800-171 and CMMC.
+Using Apptega Harmony, you can even crosswalk your frameworks, for example, NIST 800-171 and CMMC 2.0.

 Apptega key features: